Apple

 2. It was a suspiciously closed action for such an open-source project.
 The original mailing list was a closed list until Rasmus himself opened it, and the members don’t exactly seem keen on welcoming any input from anyone outside their little clique.Some of the things being said by the “PHP Standards Group,” quite frankly, make me very suspicious of their motives.
 Things like “All of us are too busy, both with real jobs and our various projects, to fight the battles that come of trying to make this a completely open process where anyone with an email address can contribute” reek of self-aggrandizing nonsense.

 I’m sorry, but that’s bullshit.
 Plain and simple.
 And the fact that no one else in the group has stood up to say otherwise speaks volumes.
 There’s a phenomenon that I have seen occur on mailing list called implicit acceptance.
 If you don’t stand up and say otherwise, you are implicitly agreeing with the stated course of action.
-So, if anyone in this group disagrees with the stated opinions, guys, now’s the time to pony up.
+So, if anyone in this group disagrees with the stated opinions, guys, now’s the time to man up.

 If you’re going to have a mailing list on php.net, and call yourselves the “PHP Standards Group,” you need to welcome input from the PHP community - all of us - not just your group.
 Otherwise, you don’t need to be on php.net, and you don’t need to be calling yourselves the “PHP Standards Group.”